Collection Overview

 Kanchipuram is a mid sized city in the northwest of Tamil Nadu.
 The surrounding area is rich with ancient weaving tradition - most famous is the richly brocaded Kanchi silk sari.
 Wide borders of colored threads and or zari, and striped style pallus woven in a simple tribal style are hallmarks of this style.
 Fashion demands have varied the style pallette of the region and the Kanchipuram weavers are now producing modern as well as ancient designs and sometimes an interesting mix of the two.

-Varanasi Tussar Brocade Sarees
+Tussar Silk Sarees

 Orissa Ikat silk sarees